xenrelle/XensDocDump/Terraria/README.md

-# Archived Repository

-This repository is being archived in favour of my global documentation repository: https://github.com/xenrelle/XensDocDump

 # Terraria Documentation

 (Unfinished) Documentation about Terraria PC/Mobile/Legacy editions, including file formats and such.
 Supported up to PC version 1.4.4.9.